chochain/nanoFORTH/docs/n4_1_why.md

 * be as simple to use as any example Sketch that comes with the IDE (no bootloader burning),
 * provide a REPL development/operating environment for Arduino,
 * provide core Arduino functions (i.g. pinMode, digitalRead/Write, analogRead/Write, millis, delay),
-* provide hardware thread(s) in addition to the nanoFORTH thread so that new components can be added (ig.
-Bluetooth),
 * provide an Arduino library that developers can include easily,
 * provide at least 1K RAM dictionary for reasonably size of work,
 * utilize EEPROM as the persistant storage for user defined words that can be reloaded after restart,
+* provide C API so that user defined functions/components can be integrated (ig.
+Servo, Bluetooth, ...),
+* provide timer interrupt handler to support multi-tasking,
+* privide pin change interrupt handler to support hardware trigger,
 * show assembly trace (i.e. byte-code stream) to help beginners to understand FORTH internal,
 * show execution trace to enable debugging, also provision for single-stepping.
 * capable of autorun after reboot (from saved EEPROM image).

 ### Use Cases - Interaction Examples
-* turn on LED(red) on digital pin 5, or imagine you have a board hooked up like this, (1 is HIGH)
+* turn on LED(red) on digital pin 5, imagine you have a board hooked up, or <a href="https://wokwi.com/projects/359920992049600513" target="_blank">check this Wokwi project</a>
 > 1 5 OUT ⏎
 > ||
 > |:--|